 Streamline your body means to keep your legs pointed straight forward and keep your toes together like a ballerina.

-The pitfall to watch out for here is not to be tempted to kick with the feet.
-Just trust the water and balance yourself in a very similar way as you would when you do your side kicking exercises.
+Avoid kicking with your feet.
+Just trust the water and balance yourself in a very similar way as you would during side kicking exercises.

 The next thing is to roll your hips as you are supposed to during regular freestyle swimming.